 How to Remove Embroidery from Shirts, Hats, and More

-Whether it’s because I stitched two sides of the fabric together, used the wrong thread color, forgot to rotate the design, or even got a giant bird’s nest on the material, I’ve found many instances where I need to remove embroidery.
+Whether it’s because I stitched two sides of fabric together, used the wrong thread color, forgot to rotate the design, or even got a giant bird’s nest on the material, I’ve found many instances when I need to remove embroidery.

 While this is not an easy task, thankfully, it’s not impossible in most cases.

-Thus, here’s how to remove embroidery from shirts, hats, and other blanks using three different methods.
+Check out how to remove embroidery from shirts, hats, and other blanks using three different methods in this step-by-step guide!

 how to remove embroidery